-Key information.
-For glossary and ex Text in blue that is underlined like this is a lin k to further information, within this document or elsewhere.
-Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 21 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Sarah Parsons, Principal Amendments after determination Department for Education school number 878-4011 Age range 11 to 18 secondary school 1 and sixth form Early Years provision No Type of school Academy Admissions authority Ted Wragg Trust Normal round intake, (relevant age group) Year 7 and Year 12 Published Admission Number 2025-26 150 in Year 7 10 in Year 12 2 Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to transport support from Devon County Council 3 Yes - if the LA accepts that there are no other means to enable attendance and engagement in further education.
+Policy consultation period 9 November 2024 to 10 January 2025 Policy determined 12 February 2025 Policy published on school website by 15 March 2025 Policy contact Lisa Whitworth, Principal Amendments after determination DfE school number 878-4011 Age range 11 to 18 secondary school 1 and sixth form Early Years provision No Type of school Academy Admission authority Ted Wragg Trust Normal round intake Year 7 and Year 12 PAN for 2026-27 150 in Year 7 10 in Year 12 2 Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to transport support from Devon County Council Yes - if the LA accepts that there are no other means to enable attendance and engagement in further education.
 School uniform Post 16 students are not expected to wear uniform but are expected to wear suitable attire for an educational setting Application Form D-CAF5 below, at devon.cc/applicationforms or by calling 0345 155 1019 or from the school office Supplementary Information Form Not for Post-16 education.
 All candidates - internal and external - will be required to complete an Options Form to indicate the courses they wish to study.
 This is not an application form and does not affect the decision whether a place can be offered to an external candidate.
 Academic criteria to access courses All students need to achieve a minimum of 34 points which must include their English and Maths, along with their best 5 other subjects.
 Art and Design: Art GCSE Grade 5.
 Biology: 2 Science GCSEs at grade 6: double Science or separate Sciences.
 Business Studies: Business Studies GCSE Grade 5.
 Chemistry: 2 Science GCSEs at grade 6: double Science or separate Sciences.
 Computer Science: Computing GCSE Grade 5 Design Technology: DT GCSE Grade 6 or a collection of 5 subjects, including Maths and English at Grade 5.
 Drama: Drama GCSE at Grade 5 or English Literature Grade 5.
 English Language: English GCSE Grade 5.
 English Literature: English GCSE Grade 5.
 Environmental Science: good level of English and Maths.
 Geography: Geography GCSE Grade 5.
 Geology: 2 Science GCSEs at grade 5: double Science or separate Sciences.
 History: History GCSE Grade 5.
 Maths: Core Maths - GCSE Grade 5.
 A Level - GCSE Grade 7.
+A level Further Maths - GCSE Grade 8.

 1 See the separate admissions policy for years 7 to 11.
 2 The PAN for Year 12 is for external applicants only.
 It is in addition to students moving on from Year 11 at this school.
-3 For Devon-resident young people.
-Where the school is further than a walking distance of 3 miles.
-See the Education Transport Policy for full details.